14 Multivariate Regression

 select(team, year, r, singles, doubles, triples, hr, sb, bb)

-Now let’s start with a obvious question: does teams that hit more home runs score more runs?
-The visualization of choice when exploring the relationship between two variables is a scatter plot.
+Now let’s start with a obvious question: do teams that hit more home runs score more runs?
+When exploring the relationship between two variables, The visualization of choice is a scatterplot:

 p <- dat |> ggplot(aes(hr, r)) + geom_point(alpha = 0.5)